cksystemsteaching/selfie/README.md

 INT64_MIN in binary:       1000000000000000000000000000000000000000000000000000000000000000
 ```

 There is one more thing before we move on.
 Notice that the same binary numbers may sometimes be seen as greater than others and sometimes less!
 Take our favorite binary numbers 1010101 and 111, for example.
 1010101 is clearly greater than 111, right?
 Well, it depends on our interpretation of 1010101 and 111.
 If 1010101 and 111 are interpreted as unsigned integers, the answer is yes.
 But if they are interpreted as signed 7-bit integers, the answer is no!
 In that case, 1010101 stands for -43 while 111 still stands for 7.
 This means there is unsigned and signed comparison of binary numbers.
 Addition, subtraction, and even multiplication, however, work the same way independently of unsigned and signed interpretation.
-Only division is, similar to comparison, dependent on interpretation but the details are not important here.
+Only division and thus remainder are, similar to comparison, dependent on interpretation but the details are not important here.

 The thing that matters most is that, when it comes to numbers, unsigned and signed integers are all we need to know about to understand the rest of the book!
 There are plenty of applications of unsigned and signed integers in encoding, storing, processing, and decoding information such as images, video, and audio, just to the name the most popular, which we discuss below.